opentelekomcloud-infra/zuul/doc/source/job-content.rst

             depending on whether it was the result of a speculative merge.

+      .. var:: pre_playbooks
+         :type: list

+         See :var:`zuul.playbook_context.playbooks`

       .. var:: playbooks
          :type: list

-         An ordered list of playbooks executed for the job.
+         An ordered list of pre, run or post playbooks executed for the job.
 Each item is a dictionary with the following keys:

          .. var:: path